 Since I fit none of these bills, I didn’t see the necessity of reading the entire Book of Mormon, or undergoing the very clear self-propagandizing regimen that was suggested to me*.
 I would rather skim through the book, talk to some sales representatives about their product, and do some critical analysis by reading oppositional writings, and doing some of my own thinking.
 I wasn’t sure I could be as straightforward with my supervisor as I might’ve wished, so I was glad when the two young men who came to my door were so eager to answer my questions.

 I’m sure we went over all of the basic stuff that everyone goes over when they run into Mormon evangelists.
 I was pretty fascinated by the idea that our God may not be the first God, and that he has kind of learned how to be a Good God via on the job training.
 I thought that could go ways to explain a lot of the weird stuff in the Old Testament.
-Of course, my new friends didn’t like my interpretation of that view, and of course, I didn’t like that these young men had absolutely zero evidence to support any of these strange claims about the nature of things.
+Of course, my new friends didn’t like that view, and of course, I didn’t like that these young men had absolutely zero evidence to support any of these strange claims about the nature of things.
 Eventually, they asked me to pray for the tingly feeling, and I said, no, I would prefer some evidence, and they said, fine, thank you for your time, please reconsider.
 Then they said a prayer with me and left.

 Maybe it’s a surprise to you that I did in fact end up reading large portions of the Book of Mormon.
 I watched a few documentaries on the subject, and read some other material too.
 I was fascinated by some of their ideas.
 That man could earn Godhood was interesting.
 That you could think of God in the way I had just explained was also pretty neat.
 That Jesus was my brother (because God is my father!) was a new twist.
 There are all kinds of unusual and interesting things embedded in Mormon philosophy and history.
 It seemed totally crazy at first, but—as with all instances of habituation—it became more familiar and even more reasonable to me the further I dove in.
 That is one of the functions of self-propagandizing.